davidiw/os-website/pages/reference.md

     -   [The Guide to ATA/ATAPI
         documentation](http://suif.stanford.edu/~csapuntz/ide.html),
         Constantine Sapuntzakis, January 2002.
--   Sound cards (not supported in 6.828 kernel, but you're welcome to do it as a challenge problem!)
+-   Sound cards (not supported in JOS, but you're welcome to do it as a challenge problem!)
     -   [Sound Blaster Series Hardware Programming Guide]({{ urls.production_url }}/readings/hardware/SoundBlaster.pdf), Creative Technology,